Discover your gifts by studying Music at Concordia University Texas.

 Membership in the University Choir is open to all students regardless of major.
 Auditions are required and occur at the beginning of each fall and spring semester.

-Membership in the Concordia Symphonic Winds is open to all students regardless of major, MUS 1128.
-Rehearsals occur Tuesdays and Thursdays from 4:00-5:30 PM.
+Membership in the Concordia Symphonic Winds is open to all students regardless of major.
 Auditions are required and occur at the beginning of each fall and spring semester.

 Why study Music at Concordia?